After recently sailing on Oceania’s “Marina” ship above for 10 nights, we would say a resounding… Absolutely!!

 Compared to Luxury lines, your cost per day is lower on Oceania and you still get a quality cruise with great service & with the VERY BEST award-winning food at sea—no exaggeration!

-With Oceania, all restaurants, entertainment & non-alcoholic drinks (unlimited soft drinks, bottled water, specialty coffees, teas and juices) are included.
+With Oceania all restaurants, entertainment & non-alcoholic drinks (unlimited soft drinks, bottled water, specialty coffees, teas and juices) are included.
 There are no extra fees for specialty dining or the 24 hour room service like the big ships who typically charge $45-$75 per person for these types of restaurants and $20 for a steak from room service–we’ve seen this many times!
+And they include an Internet account for each room!

 Once onboard you will pay for alcoholic drinks & for excursions and for gratuities.
-(With that said, Oceania offers free perks on most of their Cruises such as some excursions, free internet, etc. & on top of that Shawn can get you free gratuities or free onboard credit to help sweeten the value even more) Some of the Luxury lines include all of these items in their upfront price but of course your cost per day goes up quite a bit.
+(With that said, Oceania offers free perks on most of their Cruises such as some free excursions or a free beverage package, etc. & on top of that Shawn can get you free gratuities or free onboard credit to help sweeten the value even more) Some of the Luxury lines include all of these items in their upfront price but of course your cost per day goes up quite a bit.

 That’s the skinny on the general types of Cruises.